 This session covered a lot of ground, highlighting the challenges, while shining a light on the innovations, initiatives, and bright spots that are moving us forward in order to close gaps caused by this super determinant.

-Presenters Sara Ratner, SVP, Government Markets & Strategic Initiatives at Icario and Nightingale Partners Chairman John Gorman outlined the challenges and issues that are raised when people don’t have reliable internet access, including the difficulty students have completing homework or engaging in remote learning, the ability to manage chronic conditions, and the impossible task of searching for available vaccination appointments, to name a few.
+Presenters Sara Ratner, Icario Medicaid Advisory Council Member, and Nightingale Partners Chairman, John Gorman, outlined the challenges and issues that are raised when people don’t have reliable internet access, including the difficulty students have completing homework or engaging in remote learning, the ability to manage chronic conditions, and the impossible task of searching for available vaccination appointments, to name a few.
 Aside from mere access to reliable broadband, Sara and John pointed out that for older adults that do have access to the internet, digital literacy becomes as big of an issue as someone who doesn’t have access at all.

 Finally, oftentimes even when members have access to an internet benefit through their health plan, they don’t even know it, with Sara noting that upwards of 70% who are eligible for an internet benefit aren’t even aware of it.

 “70% of the people who have access to low-cost or free broadband access don’t even know about it.
 There’s a real need to make people aware of and connect them to these services.”

 Sara RatnerIcario Medicaid Advisory Council Member

 While the full spectrum of challenges have come to light during the pandemic, there are solutions and compliance considerations that health plans can make to offer an internet benefit to their members.
 John Gorman highlighted 3:

 #1—Special Supplemental Benefits for the Chronically Ill (SSBCI)